fraklo/formvalidate.js/README.md

 activeInputFiltering: true,

 // This value will be prepended with "data-" to create the data
+// active validation attribute that FormValidate will use from the
+// inputs it finds.
+By default it looks for data-active-validation
+dataActiveValidation: 'active-validation',

+// This value will be prepended with "data-" to create the data
 // validate attribute that FormValidate will use from the inputs
 // it finds.
 By default it looks for data-validate
 dataTag: 'validate',